KhaledAshrafH/FPU-Analyzer/README.md

 ## Contributing

-Contributions to the SumAverage assembly program are welcome!
+Contributions to the FPU-Analyzer assembly program are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License

-The SumAverage assembly program is licensed under the MIT License.
+The FPU-Analyzer assembly program is licensed under the MIT License.
 You are free to use, modify, and distribute the code for personal.
 See the [LICENSE] file for more details.